They are two common ways to mount a PCB over another. However, this article presents a different type of technology: castellated PCB.

 Step 4: Add Some Flux

 Time to add some flux to your nice mound of solder.
-However, be careful not to apply too much pressure, so the flux doesn’t spill.
+However, be careful not to apply too much pressure, so the change doesn’t spill.

 Step 5: Time to Mount Your Module

 We want the castellation to take up some solder.
-So, you need to touch the via and pad with the melted solder.
+So, it would help if you touched the via and pad with the melted solder.
 Also, adjust and align your module with the board while the solder is hot.

 Rinse and repeat the process for the other pins.
 Finally, inspect and ensure the solder touches the via and pad.